Executive Staff

 Contact: (716) 285-3403 x.2266

-Lisa Andrus Malinowski joined Community Missions in 1985, and has held a number of different management positions throughout her nearly 38 years at the agency.
-Ms. Malinowski is a 1983 graduate of SUNY at Buffalo with a BA in Social Sciences Interdisciplinary Studies and Community Mental Health and Psychology.
+Lisa Andrus Malinowski joined Community Missions in 1985, and has held a number of different management positions throughout her time with the agency.
+Ms. Malinowski is a 1983 graduate of SUNY at Buffalo with a Bachelor of Arts in Social Sciences Interdisciplinary Studies and Community Mental Health and Psychology.

 As Vice President - Mental Health Housing Services, Ms. Malinowski is responsible for the overall development, operation, and evaluation of all CMI's Mental Health Housing Services.
 She is ultimately responsible for assuring the highest quality service provision for all those served.
 Other responsibilities include assuring adherence to all regulatory agencies, OMH certification standards, regulations and administrative policies and procedures, hiring, training and personnel issues.